 Daisy looked upward, towards the roof and saw a glowing star leaning on its edge, skirts away from abandoning friends and arriving onto a dust covered pillow.
-Puffy and like an oyster, she rolled over in bed, drawing her arms over her face and pushing down to feel that cold cozy pleasure she so longed for throughout the day.
+Puffy like an oyster, she rolled over in bed, drawing her arms over her face and pushing down to feel that cozy, cold pleasure she longed for throughout the day.
 Today was bright and sunny, bold rays peered through large windows allowing light into her Brooklyn studio apartment.
 The girl was ready for A Day, ready to do the job she did best – ‘social media marketing’ for an up-and-coming TED startup company in the SoHo district of Elevententeen.

-Daisy grabbed her pillow and immediately clicked on her Insta app, that nagging suspicion to see The Need fed her like a rich, decadent chocolate drink costing tons more than a third-hand Prada bag nabbed off Vestiaire (and Seventeen).
+Daisy grabbed her pillow and immediately clicked on her Insta app.
+That nagging suspicion to see The Need fed her like a rich, decadent chocolate drink costing tons more than a third-hand Prada bag nabbed off Vestiaire (and Seventeen).
 She quickly clicked, but then something else happened.
-It did not open, she did not see the grace of her favorite celebrity and his infantry, she just heard a sound, a long drawn, slowly creeping vibration of ‘digital air’ and the only thing she could think of was, “That content had just become redundant however, I can’t seem to see the validity in re-writing and re-working the same concept more than 3 times, then after that it will become null and void.
-The success that emerged from it last week is no longer there.”
+It did not open, she did not see the grace of her favorite celebrity and his infantry, she just heard a sound, a long drawn, slowly creeping vibration of ‘digital air’.
+The only thing she could think was, “The content has become redundant however, I can see the validity in re-writing and re-working the same concept several times.
+That way it will not become null and void.
+The success that emerged from it originally will still be there.”
+That’s editing!

 “It’s locked!”, “Were you able to get back in?”

 No, so I decided to just write.
 Write down your thoughts Chona, write them down and write them down again.
-Get back to your spot on the list, get back to you, this new you, but sadly I already have a headache developing from the idea of it.
+Get back to your spot on the list, get back to you, this new you, but sadly I already developed a headache from the idea of it.
 Will she be able to leave the content as it is?
 Will she usurp the value of its flow by editing it down, editing it all out to make complacent sense?
 Can you back away and still smile and feel success?
 That is something Alice from Wonderland would say, “Things aren’t worth that much once you start editing out the originality Miss Chona Fe, but I think this is what you think then isn’t that the way?”